Alport Syndrome and Other Kidney Diseases

 Reata recently announced primary endpoint and other 12-week data from the ongoing open-label Phase 2 portion of the CARDINAL trial (click here for data presentation).
 The Phase 2 portion of the trial enrolled 30 patients, and available data demonstrate that bardoxolone methyl significantly increased kidney function in Alport syndrome patients as measured by estimated GFR (eGFR).
 From a mean baseline eGFR of 54 mL/min/1.73 m2, data from patients showed a mean increase of 13.4 mL/min/1.73 m2 at Week 12 (p<0.000000001).
 All patients demonstrated increases in eGFR, with 87% of patients demonstrating a clinically meaningful increase in eGFR of at least 4.0 mL/min/1.73 m2 by Week 12, and 63% of patients demonstrated an increase in eGFR of at least 10.0 mL/min/1.73 m2.
 Additionally, 73% of patients had an improvement in CKD stage, and none worsened.
 As of the 12-week primary endpoint visit for the Phase 2 portion, no discontinuations or serious adverse events (SAEs) were reported, and reported adverse events (AEs) were generally mild to moderate in intensity.

 In August 2017, Reata began enrolling patients in the Phase 3 portion of CARDINAL, and the company expects data from the study in the second half of 2019.
 Reata recently received orphan drug designation for bardoxolone methyl for the treatment of Alport syndrome.
 Bardoxolone methyl’s novel anti-inflammatory mechanism of action and clinical activity in Alport syndrome and diabetic CKD encourage the study of bardoxolone methyl in additional, rare kidney diseases.
 PHOENIX is an open-label, multi-center Phase 2 trial to evaluate the safety and efficacy of bardoxolone methyl in patients with autosomal dominant polycystic kidney disease (ADPKD), IgA nephropathy, type 1 diabetic CKD, or focal segmental glomerulosclerosis (FSGS).
-We have enrolled patients in PHOENIX from each of the four rare forms of CKD, and expect to have data from one or more of the four cohorts available during the second half of 2018.

 For an overview of Reata’s development program in CKD see this presentation.